zenika-open-source/immutadot/docs/articles/immutability-in-js.md

 >
 > -- <cite>[Alexander Kondov](https://hackernoon.com/functional-programming-paradigms-in-modern-javascript-immutability-4e9751ca005c)</cite>

 It has a declarative approach of programming, which means that you focus on describing what your program must accomplish rather than how it should do it.
-It gives more meaning to your code so the next developper will understand it more easily.
+It gives more meaning to your code so that the next developper can understand it more easily.
 Functional programming brings along other concepts that help reach this goal, such as immutability.

 ### What are the benefits?